- Lauren Wilks

 (2017/18).
 South Asia: Culture, Politics and the Economy (UG, Honours), School of Social and Political Science, University of Edinburgh.

 (2016/17).
 Sociology 1B: The Sociological Imagination - Private Troubles, Public Problems (UG, first-year course), School of Social and Political Science, University of Edinburgh.

 (2016-2018).
 Mentor (and previously Committee Member) for the SSPS PGT Peer Support Scheme, a new initiative aimed at supporting taught master’s students in the School of Social and Political Science at the University of Edinburgh.

 (2017).
-Helped coordinate and facilitate sociology 'taster' workshops for prospective students as part of the Sutton Trust Summer School and the Kickstart Summer Programme - two of the University's widening participation initiatives.
+Helped design and facilitate sociology 'taster' workshops for prospective students as part of the Sutton Trust Summer School and the Kickstart Summer Programme - two of the University's widening participation initiatives.

 (2014).
 English Language Tutor, The Welcoming Association, Edinburgh.